Frequently Asked Questions

 targets are run.
 This allows dependent targets, such as an

-target, to set properties that can control the
+init target, to set properties that can control the

 execution of the targets higher in the dependency graph.
 This